Grief and Grace

 when rats scrounge through memories.

-Each of us feels terribly alone, at times,
+Each of us feels terribly alone at times

 in the evening of life’s wind down.

-Thankful for Grief and Grace.
+Thankful for Grief and Grace –

 There are new dance steps

-we learn with each other.
+we learn with each other –

-Like chair yoga – less stretch, more gentleness,
+like chair yoga – less stretch, more gentleness,

 tailored for this time, this body.

-While dabbling with retirement
+While dabbling with retirement,

-you start golfing more, playing tennis again.
+Terry starts golfing more, playing tennis again;

-I’m off searching for words.
+I’m off searching for the right words.

-Until our next weekend visit
+“Til our next weekend visit

-my sisters, my friends –
+my sisters, my friends,

-witnesses to so much loss,
+witnesses to so much loss

-midwives to our unexpected beginnings.
+midwives to our unexpected beginnings.”

 2 Comments